 On October 11th, 2021, the Supreme Court ruled for the continuation of the construction of the phosphate mine.
-The court contented itself with an amendment made to the National Outline Plan for mining and quarrying plan "14B" asking for the examination of the health consequences at the level of the detailed planning.
+The court contented itself with an amendment made to the building plan "14B" asking for the examination of the health consequences at the level of the detailed planning.